ministryofjustice/data-and-analytics-engineering/src/content/blog/posts/post-1.md

 This includes architecture, dependencies, setup instructions, usage guide, etc...
 You can keep this information in GitHub as markdown files in a `/doc` folder in your GitHub repository.
 It's also possible to use [GitHub wikis](https://docs.github.com/en/communities/documenting-your-project-with-wikis), as has been successfully achieved [here](https://github.com/AstroBookings/.github/wiki).
 However I would not recommend for reasons which are summarised in this [article](https://michaelheap.com/github-wiki-is-an-antipattern/).

-You can chose to html-ify your docs using a tool such as mkdocs ...
+You can convert your docs into a static website using static site generators such as [mkdocs-material](https://squidfunk.github.io/mkdocs-material/) and host on [GitHub pages](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages).

+If the PR-review process is too onerous, you can modify your [codeowners](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners) to skip the `/docs` folder.
+You can also modify your [github actions](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#onpull_requestpull_request_targetbranchesbranches-ignore) to skip the workflow if changes have been made to your `/docs` only, which is useful when you have long running tests.

-A few things to note:
+A few things to note about structuring your `/docs` folder:

 - If your team/application a monorepo layout, you can split off into multiple `/doc` folders, but this can make it more complex to manage and navigate.
 - If your team/application uses a multi-repo approach, you can create a seperate repository for documenting team/application level documentation.
-Whilst, you will not be able to link code and documentation changes in a single PR, you can still link the changes as child-tickets to the same Epic.
+Whilst you will not be able to link code and documentation changes in a single PR, you can still link the changes as child-tickets to the same Epic.

 ### Documenting about your approach

 This refers to transient documentation that is generated whilst you are considering different options, completing performance analysis etc...
 This documentation should not reside in your code because it will clause clutter and cause confusion.
 The `/docs` folder should replicate the "as-is" status of your project.

-Instead, I recommend using [GitHub Discussions](https://docs.github.com/en/discussions/collaborating-with-your-community-using-discussions/about-discussions).
-This feature is not enabled by default (which I think is a pity) so you'll have to update your [repository settings](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/enabling-or-disabling-github-discussions-for-a-repository).
+Instead, you can use [GitHub Discussions](https://docs.github.com/en/discussions/collaborating-with-your-community-using-discussions/about-discussions) which was released in [Aug 2021](https://github.blog/2021-08-17-github-discussions-out-of-beta/).
+This feature is not enabled by default so you'll have to update your [repository settings](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/enabling-or-disabling-github-discussions-for-a-repository).

-GitHub Discussions support [advanced formatting](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting) so you can make your documentation visually appealling.
-You can also easily migrate to markdown if you decide to incorporate into your `/docs/` folder.
+Unlike the `/docs` folder, you don't need to worry about getting someone to approve, which can sometimes put people off when writing documentation.
+Howver it does mean that Discussions can become a swamp of useful and less useful information.
+Hence you need a process for migrating condensed information to the `/docs` folder.
+This is faciliated by the fact that GitHub Discussions support the same [advanced formatting](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting) as your markdown pages.

 GitHub Discussions allow your users to [participate](https://docs.github.com/en/discussions/collaborating-with-your-community-using-discussions/participating-in-a-discussion) with the idea-generation process, via comments, reactions and polls.
 You can also choose how to [sort](https://docs.github.com/en/enterprise-server@3.10/discussions/collaborating-with-your-community-using-discussions/collaborating-with-maintainers-using-discussions#sorting-top-level-comments-in-discussions) top-level comments in your discussion.

 Note that using GitHub Discussions as a communication channel requires your team and your users to check their GitHub notifications.
+There might be a culture change/reticence to posting on GitHub Discussions.
 It can also cause confusion if you use another communication channel e.g. slack.
 A good recommendation is to consider whether you will want to refer to this information in one year's time when trying to understand why you made a certain decision.
-If yes, use GitHub discussion.
+If yes, use a GitHub discussion!

+If your team/application uses a multi-repo approach, you could limit the GitHub Discussions to the primary or doc-specific repo to make it easier to track/search.

 ### Presentations